NREL/torc/docs/tutorials/manual_job_dependencies.rst

 In some workflows it may be more convenient to declare dependencies between jobs manually rather than through files or user data.
 This tutorial will teach you how to do that.

-Suppose the workflow has 3 work jobs and one postprocessing job.
+Suppose the workflow has three work jobs and one postprocessing job.
 The postprocessing job should only be run once all work jobs complete successfully.

 The ``examples`` directory in this repository has an example that creates the job